OmarMiniesy/Notes/JavaScript/NodeJs/Nodemon Module.md

 ### General notes

-> One of the builtin [[NodeJs]] [[Modules]].
+One of the built-in [[NodeJs]] [[Modules]].
-> Helps to automatically detect changes in files and restarts the server without having to close the old server and run the file again.
+- Helps to automatically detect changes in files and restarts the server without having to close the old server and run the file again.

-Used during development, but not during production.
+> Used during development, but not during production.

 ---

 ### Installation using [[Node Package Manager (NPM)]]

-> Make it a global installation to be used in any project
+- Make it a global installation to be used in any project
 ```bash
 npm i -g Nodemon
 ```